 Patients seeking Medicare rebates for focussed psychological strategies - allied mental health services will need to have a referral from a GP, psychiatrist or paediatrician.
-If there is any doubt about a patient's eligibility, the Department of Human Services will be able to confirm whether a GP Mental Health Treatment Plan; and/or a psychiatrist assessment and management plan is in place and claimed; or an eligible psychiatric or paediatric service has been claimed, as well as the number of allied health services already claimed by the patient during the calendar year.
+If there is any doubt about a patient's eligibility, the Department of Human Services will be able to confirm whether a GP Mental Health Treatment Plan or Health Care Home shared care plan; and/or a psychiatrist assessment and management plan is in place and claimed; or an eligible psychiatric or paediatric service has been claimed, as well as the number of allied health services already claimed by the patient during the calendar year.